 “Light of the World” relief over the side entrance.

 Before 1939, Resurrection Parish worshiped in the school next door, which was built in 1909.
 As usual, the Brookline Connection site has a thorough history of Resurrection Parish.
 From it we learn that the school was built in stages: the first two floors of the front were built first, with the rear and top floor added later.
+(Addendum: We have found that the architect of the second-floor addition was John T. Comès.1 This strongly suggests that Comès was the architect of the original building.)
 We are also told that the sanctuary was on the “ground floor,” but as we see from this picture, “ground floor” can be a slippery concept in Pittsburgh.

 The school closed some time ago, and it is now a retirement home.
 Resurrection Church is now a worship site of St. Teresa of Kolkata parish, which also includes St. Pius X church in Brookline and St. Catherine of Siena in Beechview.